Home » Drug Defense Attorney in Columbus, OH » Columbus Cocaine Possession Lawyer

 - You intended to possess it

-The idea of possession isn’t always clear-cut.
-Possession can by physical, such as having a quantity of cocaine in a purse or backpack or in your pocket.
-But possession also can be constructive, meaning that you don’t have the cocaine on your person, but it’s somewhere you can easily access it to take possession.
-You may be charged based on constructive possession when the cocaine is found in your car or in your apartment, or even in the possession of another person if you gave it to them to hold and you had the ability to retake possession.
+The idea of possession is not always clear-cut.
+Possession can be physical, such as having a quantity of cocaine in a purse, backpack, or pocket.
+But possession can also be constructive, meaning that you do not have the cocaine on your person, but it is somewhere you can easily access to take possession.
+You may be charged based on constructive possession when the cocaine is found in your car, in your apartment, or even in the possession of another person if you gave it to them to hold and you had the ability to retake possession.

 Penalties for Possession of Cocaine

 Penalties are set in the Ohio Revised Code and vary depending on the amount of the drug in your possession and the degree of felony conviction.
-Penalties also may be affected by previous felony drug convictions and may increase if the offense is committed in the vicinity of a juvenile.
+Penalties may also be affected by previous felony drug convictions in Ohio and may increase if the offense is committed in the vicinity of a juvenile.

-Additionally, any drug conviction in Ohio may result in a driver’s license suspension.
+Additionally, any drug conviction in Ohio may result in a mandatory driver’s license suspension.

 Statutory penalties for cocaine possession in Ohio include:

-- For 20 to 27 grams, possession of marijuana is considered a second degree felony punishable by two (2) to eight (8) years in prison and a fine of up to $15,000 **
+- For 20 to 27 grams, possession of cocaine is a second degree felony punishable by two (2) to eight (8) years in prison and a fine of up to $15,000 **

-- For 27 to 100 grams, possession of marijuana is considered a first degree felony punishable by three (3) to 11 years in prison and a fine of up to $20,000 **
+- For 27 to 100 grams, possession of cocaine is a first degree felony punishable by three (3) to 11 years in prison and a fine of up to $20,000 **

 - For more than 100 grams, possession of cocaine is a first degree felony punishable by three (3) to 11 years in prison and a fine of up to $20,000 ***